ConcordiaExoskeleton/VRExoskeletonSimulation/ProjectDesign.md

 ## 2. Pitch

-**The goal is for users to:**
-Provide a standardized testing platform to evaluate the efficacy of various exoskeleton designs for construction workers through different tests tailored to each exoskeleton type.
+**Project Goal:**
+To provide a standardized testing platform that evaluates the efficacy of various exoskeleton designs for construction workers.
+This platform supports task-specific assessments tailored to different types of occupational exoskeletons (OEs), enabling consistent benchmarking under realistic, repeatable conditions.
+The project builds on the Civil Engineering Master’s thesis by Malcolm Olivera Dunson-Todd at Concordia University, which proposed standardized tests for exoskeletons and exosuits used in construction.
+It emphasizes sensor-based data collection within a virtual environment to replicate the physical demands and ergonomic risks faced by workers—especially in tasks such as rebar installation—where musculoskeletal disorders (MSDs) are prevalent.
+By simulating realistic job conditions, this work aims to bridge the gap between lab-based efficacy studies and real-world effectiveness, helping to identify promising OE designs for large-scale adoption and future longitudinal field research.

 **Why VR?**
-The simulation test will be consistent across different test sites, as the simulation will always be the same regardless of the real-life test location.
+Virtual reality ensures consistency across test sites by providing a controlled and repeatable simulation environment.
+Regardless of the physical testing location, the tasks, conditions, and scenarios within the VR simulation remain identical—eliminating variability caused by differing physical environments.
+This standardization is crucial for generating reliable, comparable data when evaluating exoskeleton performance across multiple locations and user groups.
+Furthermore, real-life tests are often time-consuming and costly to set up and replicate.

 **High-Level User Experience:**
-Users will be capable of selecting different test cases, such as evaluating arm support or back support exoskeletons.
+Users will be capable of selecting different test cases, such as evaluating arm support or back support exoskeletons, tailored to specific tasks.
 An augmented reality (AR) version of the simulation may also be developed to enhance flexibility and real-world applicability.

+Additional stretch goals demanded by the client includes:
+- Augmented reality (AR) implementation of the different test cases
+- Data collection of users body using IMU sensors
+- Real time feedback on the user's positioning during the simulation
+- Multiplayer version of the game including player avatars
+- ~~Hand tracking~~ **COMPLETED**
+- Track task completion time and collect data
+- Track user's position in real life using QR code or tracking sensors to position the test accordingly

 **Targeted Device Capabilities:**
 - 6 degrees of freedom: translational and rotational x, y & z